BHGC/website/content/join/index.md

 %>
 <% if (phase == "open") { %>

-If you want to **learn to hang glide this academic year (2023/2024)**, below is how to join the club:
+If you want to **learn to hang glide this academic year (2024/2025)**, we are currently figuring out dates, but when we know them, we will put the info below:

-* Tue Sept 19 @ 12-3pm: Chat with active hangliding students and pilots.
+* Tue Sept TBA @ 12-3pm: Chat with active hangliding students and pilots.
 Meet us at Sproul Plaza / Sather Gate on UC Berkeley campus (south side).
 Look for the hang glider.
-* Wed Sept 20 @ 12-3pm: Chat with active hangliding students and pilots.
+* Wed Sept TBA @ 12-3pm: Chat with active hangliding students and pilots.
 Meet us at Sproul Plaza / Sather Gate on UC Berkeley campus (south side).
 Look for the hang glider.
-* **Wed Sept 20 @ 8:00pm**, Room 100, Genetics & Plant Biology Building, UC Berkeley: **SIGNUP MEETING.**
+* **Wed Sept TBA @ 8:00pm**, TBA Room, UC Berkeley: **SIGNUP MEETING.**

   Come to our introduction, talk to pilots and flying students, watch some flying videos, get all your questions answered and sign up.  **You have to sign up in person and at this event.**  Due to popularity it is likely there is a lottery, but you'll know when you walk home. **DON'T MISS IT!**

 <small>
-<em>Last updated: September 11, 2023 @ 9:15pm</em>
+<em>Last updated: August 15, 2024 @ 5:15pm</em>
 </small>
 <% } else if (phase == "closing") { %>